 Broadcast on 2nd April 2020

-Alex Coulter (Director of AHSW) speaks to Jules Ford (Senior Programme Manager for Social Prescribing and Cultural Commissioning at Gloucestershire Clinical Commissioning Group), who will reflect on the current situation during Covid-19.
-Alex shares a film from Jules about the Cultural Commissioning work of Gloucestershire Clinical Commissioning Group and another short film about how they are working with the arts providers during Covid-19.
+Alex Coulter (Director of AHSW) speaks to Jules Ford (Senior Programme Manager for Social Prescribing and Cultural Commissioning at Gloucestershire Clinical Commissioning Group), they reflect on the situation during Covid-19.
+In the Webinar Alex shares a film from Jules about the Cultural Commissioning work of Gloucestershire Clinical Commissioning Group and another short film about how they are working with the arts providers during Covid-19.
 Julia Fortier and Alex Coulter then lead a discussion and Q&A.

 See the related short update from Jules Ford about the Creative Health response to Covid-19 in Gloucestershire here: https://youtu.be/V8M_2kLPNqM